ABC Blog

 Home remedies for dog fleas

-But if there’s one thing homeowners can’t stand about their furry friends, it’s their tendency to host thriving bands of tiny, bloodsucking pests.
+But if there’s one thing homeowners can’t stand about their furry friends, they tend to host thriving bands of tiny, bloodsucking pests.
 That’s right, fleas!
-These irritating insects aren’t just annoying—they can actually be dangerous, since they can carry diseases and cause serious health problems for animals and humans alike.
-Fortunately, there are home remedies for dog fleas that can help keep both fleas and ticks at bay.
+These irritating insects aren’t just annoying—they can be dangerous since they can carry diseases and cause serious health problems for animals and humans alike.
+Fortunately, home remedies for dog fleas can help keep fleas and ticks at bay.

-In this post, we will explore some low-impact ways to manage flea infestations in your home or on your pet.
+In this post, we will explore low-impact ways to manage flea infestations in your home or pet.
 If you are safety conscious and prefer to avoid harsh chemicals when you can, these methods are for you.
-Many of these alternatives use simple, natural household ingredients that you probably already have on hand.
+Many of these alternatives use simple, natural household ingredients you probably already have.

-All of the following natural flea remedies are pet- and kid-friendly, so you can have peace of mind as you protect your loved ones from these parasitic pests.
-That being said, do use caution with the following remedies, and observe your pet carefully for any adverse reactions to the ingredients.
-If, after using one of the following flea remedies, you notice your dog seems ill or is behaving differently, stop using the product immediately and consult with your veterinarian to find out whether other types of intervention might be needed.
+The following natural flea remedies are pet- and kid-friendly, so you can have peace of mind as you protect your loved ones from these parasitic pests.
+That being said, use caution with the following remedies, and observe your pet for any adverse reactions to the ingredients.
+If you notice your dog seems ill or is behaving differently after using one of the following flea remedies, stop using the product immediately and consult with your veterinarian to find out whether other types of intervention might be needed.

 Apple cider vinegar for fleas